mircocazzaro/bitsei-db2-unipd/README.md

 In the same way, we generated the *Weapon Codes and Descriptions* dataset, for weapon codes and descriptions.

+In addition, we also created the *Community Planning Areas* dataset, which contains geometries of the various Los Angeles Planning Areas.
+More information about this can be found in the [script](https://github.com/mircocazzaro/bitsei-db2-unipd/tree/main/scripts) folder.
 ---

 ## Project Description
 Our development strategy followed a 5 phases approach:

 #### Phase 1: Requirements Analysis
 In that phase we wanted to:
 - determine the scope of the ontology